MileHacker Logo

 Bus Station & Routes

-• Zhangjiagang Long-Distance Bus Station: Extensive connections across Jiangsu and neighboring provinces (Shanghai, Hangzhou, Nanjing, Wuxi, Suzhou).
+• Zhangjiagang Long-Distance Bus Station: Extensive connections across Jiangsu and surrounding provinces (Shanghai, Hangzhou, Nanjing, Wuxi, Suzhou).

-• Comfort & Cost: Generally comfortable, air-conditioned, cost-effective, especially for shorter distances.
+• Comfort & Cost: Generally comfortable, air-conditioned, cost-effective, especially for close-by travel.

 Self-Driving Considerations